pikvm/pikvm/docs/pico_hid.md

 To upload the firmware to Pico HID, you can use any computer with a USB port.

 1. [Download](https://github.com/pikvm/kvmd/releases) the latest release of the firmware.
 The file is called `pico-hid.uf2`.
-2. Press the white button on the Pico board and plug it using USB cable to the computer.
+2. Press and hold the white button on the Pico board.
+3. While still holding the button, plug it in the computer using a USB cable.
-3. Release the button.
+4. Release the button.
-4. The Pico board appears as a flash drive on the host computer.
+5. The Pico board appears as a flash drive on the host computer.
-5. Copy the `pico-hid.uf2` file to this flash drive.
+6. Copy the `pico-hid.uf2` file to this flash drive.
-6. Safely disconnect the USB device.
+7. Safely eject the USB device.

 -----